 Name of Stakeholder What do they see as main benefits, Implementation/ Compliance costs and risks?
 Do they support or oppose the proposal?
 What amendments do they propose?
 Have these amendments been incorporated in your proposal?
 Concerns on the SEIAS Process: There will be a shutdown of legal industry operations.
 The current impact assessment report does not consider the current operation environment issues such as illicit trade, jobs across the tobacco value-chain, revenues, and livelihoods.
 Oppose A detailed evidence based impact assessment report should be commissioned from an independent economist.
 That impact assessment report should cover full value chain aspects based on current operation environment issues of the industry.
 Not accepted - Section 4.2 of the SEIAS Guidelines, recommends that custodian departments conduct their own impact assessments.
-JTI: Made a proposal that government updates the current impact assessment report with global benchmarking examples using statistical evidence wherein the proposed amendments of the Bill have been effective. consideration of the RSA environment.
+JTI: Made a proposal that government updates the current impact assessment report with global benchmarking examples using statistical evidence wherein the proposed amendments of the Bill have been effective.
+This SEIAS report has taken consideration of the RSA environment.
 The SEIAS has been fair, good-faith, the proposed Bill has considered local and international scientific evidence.
+The SEIAS also used lessons from countries such as the UK and Australia.